ppy/osu-wiki/wiki/Tournaments/CIC/Open_2024/en.md

 2. Each player has to ban **one beatmap** from the corresponding mappool.
 These beatmaps will not be allowed to be picked by any player during the entire match.
    - Barring the tiebreaker, there are no restrictions as to which maps may and may not be banned in a match.
 3. Each player will be given a chance to pick **one warm-up beatmap** to be played in the lobby.
    - Playing a warm-up beatmap is not mandatory, and players may elect to skip their warm-up pick should they wish to.
 4. Maps from the same mod pool **may not be picked twice in a row**.
    - For example, following a NM1 pick, the next player picking may not pick another map from the No Mod pool.
-5. When playing a map from the HardRock or DoubleTime pool, the Hidden modification may be optionally used by any player.
+5. When playing a map from the Hard Rock or Double Time pool, the Hidden mod may be optionally used by any player.
 6. In the case of a tiebreaker, the tiebreaker map will be played with the FreeMod option enabled.
 Players are free to play the tiebreaker map with the Hidden mod should they wish to.
    - Playing the tiebreaker map with a mod is *not* mandatory.
 7. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.